-So Labour in local government should be pursuing and improve outcomes across the public sector, including health, skills, justice, further and higher education.
-It the better take up of the scandalously underclaimed range of benefits which could make a huge difference it should use its trading powers to offer services to the private sector.
-It should build on the Total Place pilots and multi-area agreements to tackle the problems of planning, sub-regional level.
-And it should ensure that it engages on the visible level of urban housekeeping, all too often the virtually exclusive focus of local politics, but of the big strategic issues of child and adult social care, climate change, policing, and health inequalities.
-It should ensure sectors and sections of the community, and is adequately resourced, and reaches out to the public and the local crisis in housing with a greater emphasis on new build the long regretted Parker Morris standards of space and facilities, updated to meet modern environmental concerns. managed elements in the private rented sector using the powers given by the Labour government, though here some easing of the bureaucratic formalities would be welcome.
-A major drive to insulate homes and buildings, including those without cavity walls should be rolled out across council areas, contributing to tackling fuel poverty and job creation, attention needs to be given, too, to the needs of the elderly through extra care housing schemes, and to releasing by providing purpose built or acquired accommodation for the latter or financial inducements for them to study in their home town.
+So Labour in local government should be pursuing energetically a shared services agenda to drive down costs and improve outcomes across the public sector, including health, skills, justice, further and higher education.
+It should be demanding better representation, at least, in the governance of those services; lead the way in promoting the better take up of the scandalously underclaimed range of benefits which could make a huge difference to individuals, communities and the local economy; and it should use its trading powers to offer services to the private sector.
+It should build on the Total Place pilots and multi-area agreements to tackle the problems of planning, transport, waste and business support at the appropriate sub-regional level.
+And it should ensure that it engages local communities in debating local priorities not merely on the visible level of urban housekeeping, all too often the virtually exclusive focus of local politics, but of the big strategic issues of child and adult social care, climate change, policing, and health inequalities.
+It should ensure that the local scrutiny function is inclusive, involving other sectors and sections of the community, and is adequately resourced, and reaches out to the public and the local media.
+Labour councils will be most anxious to tackle the growing crisis in housing with a greater emphasis on new build of affordable homes, preferably with something akin to the long regretted Parker Morris standards of space and facilities, updated to meet modern environmental concerns.
+In addition they should be tackling robustly the poorly managed elements in the private rented sector using the powers given by the Labour government, though here some easing of the bureaucratic formalities would be welcome.
+A major drive to insulate homes and buildings, including those without cavity walls should be rolled out across council areas, contributing to tackling fuel poverty and job creation, as would combined heat and power schemes.
+Special attention needs to be given, too, to the needs of the elderly through extra care housing schemes, and to releasing family housing now often occupied part year by students by providing purpose built or acquired accommodation for the latter or financial inducements for them to study in their home town.

-There is a range of other issues where Labour local government could take a lead - closer collaboration with by early intervention in children's services or after care for hospital patients, or piloting alternatives to the expensive government must be given a high priority.
+There is a range of other issues where Labour local government could take a lead - closer collaboration with health to avoid cost-shunting and promote benefit sharing by early intervention in children's services or after care for hospital patients, or piloting alternatives to the expensive and ineffective youth custody system for example (why not councils running secure accommodation or commissioning it from the third sector rather than the prison service?).
+And apprenticeships and training of young people in local government must be given a high priority.